JuliaPhylo/PhyloTraits.jl/README.md

 > [!NOTE]
 > Much of this package was formerly part of PhyloNetworks v0.16.4 (and prior).
-> PhyloNetworks v0.17 will be stripped of functions for trait evolution.
+> PhyloNetworks v0.17, 1.0 (and later) are stripped of functions for trait evolution.